-Throwing packaging away (dirty / damaged)
+Throwing packaging away (that is dirty or damaged)

 Finally, if you are keeping a large amount of packaging on site, then it increases the potential for wastage.

-A vendor managed inventory gets around this by using flexible packaging manufacturing schedules to ensure that, whilst an agreed level of stock is always maintained, this is never excessive and is constantly replenished.
+A vendor-managed inventory gets around this by using flexible packaging manufacturing schedules to ensure that, whilst an agreed level of stock is always maintained, this is never excessive and is constantly replenished.

-Should you switch to a vendor managed inventory (VMI) for your packaging?
+Should you switch to a vendor-managed inventory (VMI) for your packaging?

 If any of these factors sound familiar to you, then a vendor-managed inventory for your packaging could significantly impact your business.